benjaminion/upgrading-ethereum-book/src/book.md

 We will call the base reward per increment $b$ for brevity.
 An increment is one unit of effective balance, which is 1 ETH ([`EFFECTIVE_BALANCE_INCREMENT`](/part3/config/preset#effective_balance_increment)), so active validators have up to 32 increments.

-TODO: cover `BASE_REWARD_FACTOR`
+The [`BASE_REWARD_FACTOR`](/part3/config/preset#base_reward_factor) is the big knob that we could turn if we wished to change the issuance rate of Ether on the beacon chain.
+So far it's always been set at 64 which results in the issuance graph we see below.
+This seems to be working very well and there are no plans to change it.

 #### Issuance

 Issuance is the amount of new Ether created by the protocol in order to incentivise its participants.
 The net issuance, after accounting for penalties, burned transaction fees and so forth is sometimes referred to as inflation, or supply growth.

 The Eth1 chain issues new Ether in the form of block and uncle rewards.
-Since the London upgrade this issuance has been offset in part, or even at times exceeded by the burning of transaction base fees.
+Since the London upgrade this issuance has been offset in part, or even at times exceeded by the burning of transaction base fees due to [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).

-During the Altair period, issuance on the beacon chain is additional to that on the Eth1 chain, but is much smaller (around 10% as much).
-After The Merge, there will no longer be any block or uncle rewards, but the base fee burn will remain, and is is very likely that the net issuance will become permanently negative: more Ether will be destroyed than created.[^fn-ultrasound-money]
+During the current Altair period, issuance on the beacon chain is additional to that on the Eth1 chain, but is much smaller (around 10% as much).
+After The Merge, there will no longer be any block or uncle rewards on the Eth1 chain.
+But the base fee burn will remain, and is is very likely that the net issuance will become permanently negative: more Ether will be destroyed than created.[^fn-ultrasound-money]

 [^fn-ultrasound-money]: You can see Ethereum's current issuance and play with various scenarios at [ultrasound.money](https://ultrasound.money/).

-For now, we will be assuming that the beacon chain is running optimally, that is, with all validators performing their duties perfectly.
-In reality, this is impossible to achieve on a permissionless, globally distributed, peer-to-peer network, although the beacon chain has been performing within a few percent of optimally for most of its history.
-In any case, actual validator rewards and overall issuance will certainly be lower, depending on participation rates in the network.
+In the following we will be assuming that the beacon chain is running optimally, that is, with all validators performing their duties perfectly.
+In reality this is impossible to achieve on a permissionless, globally distributed, peer-to-peer network, although the beacon chain has been performing within a few percent of optimally for most of its history.
+In any case, actual validator rewards and net issuance will certainly be a little or a lot lower, depending on participation rates in the network.

 #### Overall issuance

 Under the ideal conditions we are assuming, the beacon chain is designed to issue a total of exactly $Tb$ Gwei in rewards per epoch.
 Here, $T$ is the total number of increments held by active validators, or in other words the total of all their effective balances in Ether.
 This is the maximum issuance &ndash; the maximum amount of new Ether &ndash; that the beacon chain can generate.
-If all validators have the optimal 32 ETH effective balance, then this works out to be $32Nb$ Gwei per epoch in total.
+If all $N$ validators have the maximum 32 ETH effective balance, then this works out to be $32Nb$ Gwei per epoch in total.

-With $365.25 \times 225 = 82181.25$ epochs per year, and [`BASE_REWARD_FACTOR`](/part3/config/preset#base_reward_factor) = $64$,
+With $365.25 \times 225 = 82181.25$ epochs per year, and [`BASE_REWARD_FACTOR`](/part3/config/preset#base_reward_factor) $= 64$,

 $$
 \mbox{Max issuance per year} = 82181.25 \times \frac{32 \times 64 \times N}{\sqrt{32 \times 10^9 \times N}} \mbox{ETH}